rupertford/melody/README.md

 # Installation

 Melody will soon be available using pip.
-In the meantime Melody can be installed manually (see docs) and can be downloaded here:
+In the meantime Melody can be installed manually (see docs) and can be downloaded or cloned here:

 https://github.com/rupertford/melody